ssire/case-tracker-manual/doc/supergrid.md

       <LastName>Doe</LastName>
     </Name>

-Practically the formular definition must be mounted on a specific URL that return its XML content for supergrid to find it and generate the formular template.
+Practically the formular definition must be mapped to a specific URL that return its XML content for supergrid to find it and generate the formular template.
 By convention we use a `/form/name` URL for that purpose; the pre-generated formular template is available under a `templates/name.xhtml` URL.

 Formular templates generated with Supergrid can be rendered in 3 different modes : a read-only presentation mode, an update mode to update existing data and a create mode to create new data.
 This is indicated with a request *goal* parameter (resp. *read*, *update* or *create*) of the formular template URL.
 This allows to use a single formular definition for multiple purposes.